PurpleAvatar/multiscale_biological_modeling/_pages/prologue/prologue_conclusion.md

 **STOP**: Is it ever possible for a square to have a concentration greater than 1?
 Why or why not?
 {: .notice--primary}

 **STOP**: Note that the concentrations of all of the particles add up to 1 in each step.
+Do you think that this must always be true?
 {: .notice--primary}

 ## Notes to selves